ansys/pytwin/examples/evaluate/README.txt

 - parametric sweep of dynamic model,
 - parametric response surface ROM evaluation,
 - scalar dynamic ROM simulation with state saving and loading,
-- field ROM evaluation and results visualization,
+- field ROM evaluation and results visualization from the runtime and post processed in Fluent,
-- field ROM evaluation and transfer of results as inputs for FEA calculation
+- field ROM evaluation and transfer of results as inputs for Mechanical stress analysis